-I am a Senior Lecturer of European Literature (UD1) at Radboud University, Nijmegen.
-I have a background in Victorian studies and am currently extending my inquiries into the first half of the twentieth century.
-My current research focuses on the role of literature and the arts in geopolitical institutions, from the Congress of Vienna to the League of Nations.
-Related areas of interest include the spatial turn, the poetics of infrastructure, and word and image studies (in particular the graphic novel and videogames).
+I am an Assistant Professor of European Literature (UD1) at Radboud University, Nijmegen.
+I have a background in Victorian Studies and Critical Theory.
+My most recent research focuses on the role of European literature and the arts in geopolitical institutions, from the Congress of Vienna to the League of Nations.
+Hungarian literature of the twentieth-century is a particular field of interest; related concerns include the spatial turn, the poetics of infrastructure, and word and image studies (in particular the graphic novel and videogames).
 I am the book review editor of the European Journal of English Studies and a member of the Radboud Young Academy.
+My full CV can be found here.

 After my studies in English and Latin (BA), Western Literature (MA), and Literary Studies (Advanced MA), I earned a PhD in Literary Studies from the University of Leuven (Belgium) in August 2013.
 After three more years at Leuven as a Postdoctoral Research Fellow, I joined the Department of Literary and Cultural Studies at Radboud University (The Netherlands) in 2017.